frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 Thanks to all this, the C++ version of our function, using `std::array`, runs just as fast as its C counterpart.

-And this is how C++ code should be for competitions.
+And this is how C++ code should be for competitive programmings.
 However, not for interviews.
 In interviews, unless high performance is specifically requested, what they're looking for is your mastery of the language and the most efficient algorithms.
 So, an O(n) solution using the appropriate data structures will give you a better chance of success.

 ### Exercises: Variations of the Two Sum